 Recipe Notes & Tips

 - When preparing the whipped cream, be sure to beat the heavy cream until stiff peaks form.
-Once you’ve spotted the stiff peaks, you can begin stirring in the other ingredients, such as cocoa powder, salt, and powdered sugar.
+Once you’ve spotted the stiff peaks, you can begin stirring in the other ingredients.

 - Make sure to reduce the heat to the oven when baking your puffs.
-While you want to bake them for five minutes at 425 degrees, you should reduce the heat to 375 degrees F for the remaining 30 minutes while your puffs are in the oven.
-By doing this, you can keep them from getting too hard or burning.
-It’s an important step because you want your puffs to have the perfect taste and texture.
+While you want to bake them for five minutes at 425 degrees, you should reduce the heat to 375 degrees F for the remaining 30 minutes.

 - If you’re not planning to serve the Graveyard Dirt Cream Puffs immediately, be sure to store them in an airtight food storage container and keep them in the fridge.
 It’s best to keep these cream puffs refrigerated to preserve their freshness until you’re ready to serve them to your loved ones during your Halloween party.